Since Gemma 4 added a 12B model, I tried testing Japanese language performance, voice input, and MTP on the DGX Spark

 Summary

-On the Japanese commonsense test, the 12B was nearly on par with E4B, and the mid-range advantage was modest when looking at text alone.
-That said, being able to test native audio input in a mid-range model for the first time on actual hardware was a real find.
-Japanese transcription came in at a median CER of 16%, landing in practical territory, and the ability to handle text, images, and audio with a single model feels like what makes the 12B distinctly itself.
-Apply MTP and generation gets about 2.8x faster, and combined with the convenience of running on 16GB, I think it's a well-balanced choice as an everyday multimodal model.
+In Japanese common sense testing, the 12B nearly matched E4B, and looking at text alone, the mid-range advantage was modest.
+That said, the real gain was being able to verify the audio input on actual hardware—the first for a mid-range model.
+Japanese transcription came in at a median CER of 16%, putting it in a practical range, and the integration of handling text, images, and audio with a single model felt like the defining characteristic of the 12B.
+With MTP applied, generation speeds up by about 2.8x, and combined with the accessibility of running on 16GB, I think it's a well-balanced option as an everyday multimodal model.

 Reference Links